nikhil-dewangan/new-demo/README.md

 Ping is a fundamental network administration command used to test and verify connectivity between devices on an Internet Protocol (IP) network.
 It’s like saying, “Hey, are you there?” and waiting for a response.
-The name “ping” comes from sonar technology, where pulses of sound are sent out and then echoed back.
+The name “ping” comes from sonar technology, where pulses of sound are sent out and then echoed back. computer network is collection of interconnected network and devices and that communicate each others.